thomas-roos/aws-greengrass-lite/README.md

 make -C build -j4
 ```

+For Linux, Greengrass Lite can be compiled with the Linux or Posix platforms.
+The Linux platform uses modern Linux-specific features; for compatibility with
+older systems, pass `-DGGLITE_PLATFORM=posix` to cmake.

 ### Compiling Greengrass Lite for minimal footprint

 Build type "MinSizeRel" enables multiple size reduction options.
 Note that in